22 interesting facts about the Marshall Islands

 18. As such, this low-lying country is under threat from rising sea levels and climate change.
 The country is considering ways to adapt, including building new artificial islands and relocating the population.

-19. The Marshall Islands are the world’s fourth most obese country.
-83.5% of the adult population is classed as overweight.
+19. The Marshall Islands is the world’s twelfth most obese country by female population.
+56.52% of the female adult population is classed as overweight, which is higher than the male’s data at 38.09%.

-20. The Marshall Islands is the world’s second least visited country after Tuvalu.
-The country only receives around 5,000 tourists a year.
+20. The Marshall Islands is the world’s second-least visited country after Tuvalu.
+It receives only around 6,000 tourists a year.

 An atoll in the Marshall Islands